Being a fan of Edgar Schein and using his research on Organization Development, psychological safety, and coaching.

 - Support an environment that has a high level of support and pressure from the team ( community )

-- As the team works through #1 ask them, “How, as a team, did you go about your work?
-Walk me through your steps?
+- As the team works through #1, ask them, “How, as a team, did you go about your work?
+Please walk me through your steps.
 What obstacles did you encounter?
 How did you work through them?
 How can I support you further?”